TomaszKrasienko/TomaszKrasienko/README.md

  # 👨🏼‍💻 Hi, I'm Tomasz
 I'm a backend developer.
 All projects are created by me from scratch and are aimed at developing my skills.
-- 🔭 I’m currently working on app made with TDD and DDD processes
+- 🔭 I’m currently working on app made with TDD and DDD processes, with RabbitMQ Queues, Entity Framework and MongoDB
 - 🌱 I’m currently learning .NET API, .NET Blazor, Angular